-TMCC has entered into additional unsecured credit facilities with various banks.
-As of March 31, 2021, TMCC had committed bank credit facilities totaling \$4.4 billion, of which \$2.3 billion, \$1.8 billion, and \$300 million mature in fiscal 2022, 2023, and 2024, respectively.
+TMCC is party to additional unsecured credit facilities with various banks.
+As of March 31, 2023, TMCC had committed bank credit facilities totaling \$4.6 billion, of which \$2.3 billion, \$180 million, and \$2.1 billion mature in fiscal 2024, 2025, and 2026, respectively.

 These credit agreements contain covenants and conditions customary in transactions of this nature, including negative pledge provisions, cross-default provisions and limitations on certain consolidations, mergers and sales of assets.
-These credit facilities were not drawn upon as of March 31, 2021 and 2020.
+These credit facilities were not drawn upon and had no outstanding balances as of March 31, 2023 and 2022.
 We are currently in compliance with the covenants and conditions of the credit agreements described above.